cuba-platform/sample-dashboard/README.md

 * Click *Run > Start application server*
 * If you see the warning *Database does not exist ...*, click *Create DB in background*
 * Go to `http://localhost:8080/app` and log in as `admin` / `admin`

-You can see this demo in action at [www.cuba-platform.com](https://demo.cuba-platform.com/dashboard/).

 Based on CUBA Platform 6.1.5